fractalbass/data_science/_posts/2017-06-16-data_science_2.markdown

 ---
 layout: post
-title:  "Pandas, Python and DataFrames!
-Oh My!"
+title:  "Python Pandas and Data Frames"
 date:   2017-06-16 09:36:08 -0500
 categories: general
 ---

-# Pandas, Python and DataFrames!
-Oh My!
+# Python Pandas and Data Frames

 I admit it.
 Up to now, I have typically used MS Excel when working with data - with some frustration, I might add.